 State Department's apparent shift Tuesday as permission to release

 documents sought by Waxman.

-The State Department has repeatedly defended Blackwater
+The State Department has repeatedly defended Blackwater in the

 aftermath of the Sept.
 16 incident.
 After a brief ban on diplomatic

 travel outside the Green Zone, department officials have resumed trips

 under Blackwater guard and have said that the company's status has not

 In his letter to Rice, Waxman also objected to a move by the